 Let’s dig into the science.

-Before we can talk about how much muscle a naturally thin woman can build in a year, we need to talk about what sets her apart from the average woman.
-The main difference is that by the time the average woman reaches adulthood, she’s naturally accumulated a fair amount of muscle mass on her frame, partly due to her genetics and partly due to the fact that she’s overweight.
+The average woman and the naturally thin woman will be able to build muscle at different rates.
+This is because, by the time the average woman reaches adulthood, she’s naturally accumulated a fair amount of muscle mass on her frame, partly due to her genetics and partly due to the fact that she’s overweight.

 However, this growth isn’t linear, it’s logarithmic.
 During her first year of lifting, the average woman is able to get about halfway to her genetic potential, gaining around ten pounds of muscle.
 In her second year, that rate of muscle growth will be cut in half, and then cut in half again the next year.
 Like so: